Hmm... why are you here?

 That's because there's no actual substance to gain there.

-The White-On-Black path leads to a life of stagnation and mediocrity—a reverse nightmare that begins only when you snap awake from your latest doomscroll.
+The White-On-Black path leads to a life of stagnation and painful mediocrity—a reverse nightmare that begins only when you snap awake from your latest doomscroll.

 And yet… it’s not so bad.